Increase Social Reach. Reward Influencers.

 Offer Points for Traffic

-The unique social sharing toolbar by Laudd enables you to offer users points for generating traffic back to your website.
-You can customize and brand the toolbar to your liking.
+The unique social sharing toolbar by Laudd enables websites to offer users points for generating social traffic to the website.
+Websites can customize and brand the toolbar.
 Offering points drives loyalty among users who can generate more traffic back, i.e. social media influencers

 Offer Your Own Rewards for Points

-You can define your own rewards offers that users can securely obtain by redeeming their earned points.
-Since points are most easily earned by your website's social media influencers, they are naturally targeted by offering lucrative rewards
+Websites can define their own rewards offers that users can securely obtain by redeeming their earned points.
+Since points are most easily earned by the website's social media influencers, they are naturally targeted by offering lucrative rewards

 Offer Access for Points